543hn/charlatan/README.md

 # Scoring Engine (CyberPatriot NSMC and CCDC)

+WARNING: Bash shouldn't be used to write a scoring engine.
+Alas, here we are.
+I'm leaving this up for posterity's sake and because it's funny.

 __Extremely portable and simple scoring engine__.
 Written purely in bash.
 No database.
 Just configure it in `config` and launch with `./charlatan.sh`.

 Requirements: